How to conserve electricity use by lights, appliances and air conditioners

 Upgrading appliances can be more challenging due to the money required to make a change.

 It’s fairly safe to say that if it’s older than 20 years old, replacing it with a new ENERGY STAR appliance is a good choice.
 It’s tougher to make the call when it’s between 10 and 20 years old but still working just fine.
 There is no hard and fast rule there, though you can look up its energy consumption online and see how much money you’ll save each year if you bought a new one.
-Here’s a chart that helps you determine how much it costs for the electricity they use.

 On the other hand, you might be thinking that each year you delay means you can get a more energy efficient appliance than what may have been available just a year before.
 But that is a false argument if we’re talking about a 20 year old fridge because the annual improvement is not enough to justify waiting.
 Replace that old fridge now!
 But, don’t put your stove to the curb over this since there is not much to gain in energy efficiency when it comes to heating food.
 This technology simply hasn’t changed much.